RamboRogers/3dprinter/WireHanger/README.md

 ### Using

 * Slice this file in your printer.
-It's approximately 170mm x 20mm.
+It's approximately 170mm x 12mm when printed.
 * Print time is 52 minutes on my Flashforge Artemis.

 ![Wirehanger in use](WireHanger-in-use.png)